The List of Adrian Messenger: Plot

 From James' mother, and from the widow of another person of the list, Gethryn and Le Borg establish that all were in the same prisoner-of-war camp in Burma.
 A Canadian sergeant betrayed his fellow prisoners, foiling their escape attempt.
-They conclude the Canadian is the murderer, and killed each person the list to prevent them from identifying him.
+They conclude the Canadian is the murderer, and killed each person on the list to prevent them from identifying him.
 They deduce that he is about to come into prominence and cannot risk being recognized.
 Almost by accident, Messenger's final clue falls into place; it is revealed that the Canadian stands in line to an inheritance of the Bruttenholms (pronounced "Brooms"), Jocelyn's family of landed gentry, who avidly engage in fox hunting.

 Having killed all possible witnesses to his wartime treachery, the Canadian, George Brougham (pronounced 'Broom'), appears at a Bruttenholm estate fox hunt and introduces himself as a member of the family (George has previously been seen only in disguise).
 It becomes clear to Gethryn and Le Borg that Brougham's next victim is Jocelyn's son, Derek, who comes before Brougham in inheriting the family title and estate.
 In an attempt to divert Brougham, Gethryn informs him of his investigation of Messenger's list, calculating to set himself up as George's next victim.

 That night, Brougham, who leaves for a phony meeting in London, sabotages the next morning's hunt by laying a drag over the fields.
 He marks a blind spot behind a high wall, and positions a hay tedder where Gethryn (who has the honor of leading the hunt) will be impaled upon its lethal tines.
 Early the next morning, a farmer repositions the tedder.
 The hunt comes to a halt at the specified spot.
 Gethryn reveals to the gathered crowd that he discovered and removed the hay-tedder booby trap earlier that morning and, with the help of the lead fox hound, will detect the scent of the culprit in a group protesting against the hunt.
 Brougham, once again disguised, is identified and mounts Derek's horse, which was a gift from Messenger to Derek and trained by Romanian gypsies, to escape.
 However, Derek shouts a command in Romanian, and the horse stops short, throwing Brougham and impaling him on the machine he intended for Gethryn.